luizafurlan/imdb_movies/README.md

 This project contains two folders and 3 notebooks.
 In the Data folder, there is the data used in the analysis downloaded in [Kaggle](https://www.kaggle.com/datasets/raedaddala/imdb-movies-from-1960-to-2023/data), while in the Final Dataset folder there is the data merged and cleaned.
 Also, the 3 notebooks was constructed to Gathering Data, Cleaning and Undestand the Dataset, and finally, the analysis and prediction revenue.
 The steps of this process were separated to a better organization.

+Also, the inisghts of this project can be find in the (blog post)[https://medium.com/@luizaferrazfurlan/can-you-guess-how-sucessfull-a-movie-will-be-a4ad267f82f9] on Medium!

 ## Requirements
 Pandas
 Numpy